Creuna-Oslo/create-react-app/README.md

 create-creuna-react-app projects/my-project
 ```

 ## Options

 ### 🚀 Project name

 This will be used in `package.json` as well as for `<title>` in the mockup and `<h1>` on the mockup frontpage.

 ---

 ### 😸 Your full name

 Used in the `author` field in `package.json`

 ---

 ### 💌 Your email address

 Used in the `author` field in `package.json`

 ---

 ### ☁️ Include API-helper?

 If you select this, `source/js/api-helper.js` will be included.
-This is a handy abstraction of `fetch` that supports automating analytics (optional), showing status messages (optional) and using json files to mock API requests.
+This is a handy abstraction of `fetch` that supports automating analytics (optional), showing status messages (optional) and working with mock API responses.

 #### Usage:

 ```js
 api.execute(url, data).then(response => {
   // do something with response